India presses US after navy kills fisherman off UAE

 The US embassy in Delhi said USNS Rappahannock fired after the vessel ignored warnings and came too close.

-Three Indian fishermen were also wounded in the firing incident.'Rapid approach'
+Three Indian fishermen were also wounded in the firing incident.

 The fishermen were in a small boat off the coast of Dubai, when the US navy ship fired on them on Monday.

 The dead man was from the southern Indian state of Tamil Nadu, as are his wounded colleagues.